 Aside from this being an eyesore, there’s also the issue of these scales partially blocking your pipes, which means lesser supply.
 This will then require you to hire a plumber.
 The bicarbonates of calcium and magnesium form scales, which are chalky white in appearance.
 A water softening system can fix this.

 Your Skin and Hair Are Itchy and Feel Flaky

 Using hard water to shower regularly will cause your hair and skin to itch.
 It can also feel coarse or rough and even dry.
 Unfortunately, there’s little your soap or hair shampoo can do about it.
 This is because hard water isn’t friendly to the skin, and it’s also not friendly to soap.
 So your soap will have little effect on your skin as long as you use hard water to rinse it out.
 A water softener uses the ion exchange process to remove certain minerals causing water hardness and releasing sodium in their place.

 Your Clothes Fade Easily

-There’s always the chance that your clothes fade easily because your washing soap is harsh on clothes.
-But then, are you also sure it isn’t your water?
+There is always the chance that washing clothes will fade the color of your clothes because your washing soap and laundry detergents are harsh on the fabric.
+But are you also sure it isn’t your water?
 Soft water is friendly on the clothes, just as it is on the skin.
 Hard water has the opposite effect on your clothes.

 Due to the high mineral deposits contained in hard water, they not just wash your clothes but wash off the colors in them as well.
 On top of that, your clothes will also feel less comfortable on your skin when you wear them because they will be coarse.
 When you notice this, you need a water softener system.